scloud19/SECipedia/Ethical Hacking/xss/xss_basics.md

       Delivery Ex:
         Email message, or some other web site.
 Can input these attacks into tinyURL's, etc.

+      Payload Exs:
+        iFrames
+        Js script that renders content from hacker.com

+      Usually these forms of attacks incorporate an element of social engineering (as you must click on a link, etc.)
+        For this to easily occur, URL obfuscation is utilized URL shorteners (tinyurl, etc.)
+          URL Redirectors
+          URL or ASCC encoded characters
+          Add irrelevant query parameters with the  payload at the end (so the user can't fully see the complete url)

     DOM Based XSS ("type-0 XSS")
       With Reflected/Stored the attack is injected into the application during server-side processing of requests where untrusted input is dynamically added to HTML.
 For DOM XSS, the attack is injected into the application during runtime in the client directly.